EpocDotFr/rwrs/discord_bot.md

 ❓ Here's the available commands. **The parameters order is important**, unless otherwise stated.
-If a parameter contains one or more spaces, you'll have to surround it by double-quotes.
+If a parameter contains one or more spaces, you'll have to surround it with double-quotes.

 - **stats** (alias: **statistics**): displays stats about the specified player.
 Parameters:
     - **username**: required.
 Full username is required